Golf carts are one of the most fun ways to navigate your way around the golf course.

 To be safe, it’s recommended that you disconnect your golf cart from power once its batteries are fully charged (most chargers will indicate this by the use of a green light, or something similar).

-Should golf cart batteries make noise when charging?
+Should golf cart batteries make noise or bubble when charging?

 If your golf cart uses a standard 12 volt flooded lead acid battery, then it is quite normal to hear a bubbling sound when it’s charging.
 However, if your cart uses a sealed battery (such as a gel or AGM battery), then a hissing or bubbling sound may indicate damage.